phongdang14/P-A_ML_Fall2025_TransformerTeam/README.md

 - Downsampling does not improve classification.
 The reason might be that our downsampling process results in a too small dataset, making it difficult for the classifiers to learn.

 ## Caveats
-- Currently, w treat light curves in different bands as discrete events (4500 * 5 light curves) but we know that many of these light curves in different bands correspond to the same SN (~4500 real events)
+- Currently, we treat light curves in different bands as separate events but many correspond to the same SN.
-- This might affect accuracy of classification (if more r' band light curves go into creating the trained model, it will be weighted more heavily to that light curve morphology)
+- This might affect classification accuracy (if more r' band light curves go into creating the trained model, it will be weighted more heavily to that light curve morphology).
-- It could be valuable to include color information in the model, maybe more physics to discover, which is beyond the scope of this project.
+- There are no parameters in the models for color information or spectral evolution.
+Implementing these could improve classifcation accuracy or allow for discovery of unique phenomena between SNe of the same class.

 ## Acknowledgement
 This project was largely motivated by the work of Michelle Lochner et al. (ApJ Supplement Series, 225:31, 2016), which can be accessed via this [link](https://iopscience.iop.org/article/10.3847/0067-0049/225/2/31).